SmallFriendlyKiwi/dockerfiles/README.md

 # dockerfiles
-Various Dockerfiles I use on the desktop and on servers
+This is a repo to hold various Dockerfiles for images I create